 How do you know if you need to learn (or return to learning) to play songs?

 The first clue that you might benefit from learning songs may be that you don’t want to!
 If you find yourself squirming at the thought, consider that your resistance may be due feeling it will be a lot of unpleasant work!
-It’s never much fun to do something that you don’t feel you are good at doing.
+It’s never much fun to do something that you don’t feel you’re good at doing.
 But that’s the nature of stretching into new territory.
-Just as when you first picked up a guitar, song playing will require an investment period that involves discipline, but as you improve, your enjoyment level will skyrocket!
-You’ll also love the rewards in your general musicianship—and there are plenty of them!
+Just like when you first picked up a guitar, song playing will require an investment period that involves discipline, but as you improve, your enjoyment skyrocket!
+You’ll also reap rewards in your general musicianship—and there are plenty of them!

 How learning songs will help your playing